UVADS/basics-template/README.md

 3. In the GitHub **Settings** for your new repository, go to the **Pages** section and for the source of "Build and Deployment" select "GitHub Actions".
 Pushes to your repository will now trigger a new build.
+4. The URL of the built site is `https://uvads.github.io/` plus the repository name.
+[Here](https://uvads.github.io/basics-template/) is the URL for this particular site.